Krillh/Airzlinshire/Literature/Book/Book 1 Overview.md

 ## General Plot Idea:

 The story separately follows 2 protagonists, Nolu and Dyuvil.
-They both lived along
+They both lived in port towns on the [[Kwin Gulf]], near where Kmon City Kfin Dir is.